Yale SPORE in Skin Cancer Funded by the National Cancer Institute

 The main goal of the SPORE is to reveal biomarkers and targets for therapy based on state-of-the-art information from Next-Generation (Next-Gen) DNA sequencing, genomics, and proteomics analyses.
 There are four primary projects within the SPORE to accomplish the team’s research priorities, as well as Developmental Research and Career Development Programs, a Biospecimen Resource, and Bioinformatics/Biostatistics Cores that support the translational research needs of all investigators participating in the SPORE projects.

 The SPORE includes investigators in Dermatology, Medical Oncology, Pharmacology, Pathology, Genetics, Immunobiology, Therapeutic Radiology, Surgery, Epidemiology and Public Health, Computational Biology, and Bioinformatics at Yale University.

 Yale Cancer Center is one of a select network of 41 comprehensive cancer centers in the country designated by the National Cancer Institute and the only one in Southern New England.
 Bringing together the resources of Smilow Cancer Hospital at Yale-New Haven and Yale School of Medicine, its mission encompasses patient care, research, cancer prevention and control, community outreach and education.

-This Article was submitted by Renee Elizabeth Gaudette, on Thursday, August 16, 2012.
+This article was submitted by Renee Elizabeth Gaudette on August 16, 2012.